//

 Contact Us CTA

-Laser-ultrasonic testing is able to remotely generate ultrasound in materials without contact, leaves a very small footprint so that it can be applied to irregular geometries, and allows access to restricted areas via fibre optics.
+TWI has years of experience in developing laser ultrasonic testing techniques as a cutting edge non-destructive testing (NDT) method in which lasers are used to generate, and then measure, ultrasonic waves in a material.Laser ultrasonics are able to remotely generate ultrasound in materials without contact, leaving a very small footprint so that it can be applied to irregular geometries, allowing access to restricted areas via fibre optics.

 • Non-contact and remote, allowing inspection of samples at high temperature, e.g. during welding with restricted access